|Nutrition Facts (per serving)|

 - 1 bay leaf

-- Bake for about 40 minutes at 350 degrees F. Cool then refrigerate until an hour before serving.
+Bake for about 40 minutes at 350 F. Cool then refrigerate until an hour before serving.
 Note: The meatballs can be made the night before serving.

-- Make the sauce: in a 5- to 6-quart slow cooker, combine remaining tomato sauce and paste, 1/2 teaspoon oregano, 1/2 teaspoon basil, remaining chopped onion, remaining chopped green peppers, and minced garlic.
-Cook for 5 to 6 hours on low setting.
+Make the sauce: In a 5- to 6-quart slow cooker, combine remaining tomato sauce and paste, 1/2 teaspoon oregano, 1/2 teaspoon basil, remaining chopped onion, remaining chopped green peppers, and minced garlic.
+Cook for 5 to 6 hours on the low setting.
 Check a few times and add a little water, if necessary.

-- Add bay leaf and meatballs one hour before serving time.
-Remove the bay leaf, taste and adjust seasonings, and serve hot over pasta.
+Add bay leaf and meatballs one hour before serving time.
+Remove the bay leaf, taste and adjust seasonings, and serve hot over pasta or mashed potatoes.